voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 **Grammar**
 The Present Simple Tense
-Prepositions: Oven, under, above, below, near, close to, far from, beside, next to, from, to, along, around
+Prepositions: Oven, under, above, below, near, close to, far from, besides, next to, from, to, along, around

 **Speaking**
 Telling the time